 We are actively seeking and encouraging churches and organisations, who have the technical facilities to receive the live stream – as well as provide breakfast – to open their doors on the morning of the prayer breakfast for those who cannot join us in Edinburgh, yet still take part at a distance via the live stream.

-If you will be hosting the prayer breakfast as a live remote venue, please complete the form below so that we can let site visitors know:
+If you will be hosting the prayer breakfast as a live remote venue, please complete the following steps:

 The live stream will commence at 7am and run until 10am.
 There will, however, be an opportunity for those who need to leave for work and other engagements to depart at 9am.
 The broadcast will follow the programme from Edinburgh with transmission of the keynote speakers, musical contributions and a number of prayers.
 We plan to have at least one of the main prayers brought to us from one of the “live stream” venues!
 The period from 9am to 10am will be devoted to prayer around the breakfast tables in each venue.
 We will be providing prayer points and video contributions from some of the many agencies working across Scotland providing care and support in our communities.